Running works your legs, so you don’t need to strengthen your lower body with weight training, right? Wrong.

 Physical Therapist

-Stand with feet hip-width apart, holding a dumbbell or kettlebell in the left hand, Winnie Yu is an experienced runner who is passionate about endurance sports.
+A born and raised New Yorker, Winnie Yu is an experienced runner who is passionate about endurance sports.
 As a sports and orthopedic doctor of physical therapy and certified strength and conditioning specialist, she understands the importance of strength training for runners and how it can prevent common injuries such as knee pain, hip pain, ankle pain, IT band syndrome, and more.
 To help the NYC running community improve their performance and prevent injuries, she offers strength classes specifically tailored for runners.
 Yu strives to empower patients and community members alike to pursue a healthy and sustainable lifestyle.